Vibha04p/sql-product-analytics/notes/saas_schema.md

 Both billing frequencies are represented equally, indicating that the dataset supports monthly and annual subscription plans.

+### 7. How is MRR stored and why do snapshot and event log need reconciliation?

+**Answer:**

+The dataset stores Monthly Recurring Revenue (MRR) in two different ways.

+The subscriptions table stores the current MRR value for each subscription as a snapshot, while the subscription_events table stores individual MRR changes using the mrr_delta column.
+Positive values represent new revenue or expansion, while negative values represent contraction or churn.

+Because one table stores point-in-time subscription values and the other stores incremental changes, the two representations should reconcile when the event history is aggregated correctly.
+Any material difference between the snapshot and cumulative event movements may indicate missing events, duplicate records, or incorrect event classification.

+### 8. How are trial and paid subscriptions represented?

+**Answer:**

+Trial activity is recorded separately from paid subscriptions.

+The subscription_events table contains trial_started and trial_converted events.
+Trial_started represents a zero-revenue trial and is excluded from MRR calculations, whereas trial_converted generates paid recurring revenue and is classified as New MRR unless the account has previously churned.

+### 9. What timezone is used for timestamps?

+**Answer:**

+The dataset stores timestamps using timestamp values, but no explicit timezone information is documented in the schema.
+Based on the available tables alone, the timezone cannot be confirmed and should be validated with the data owner before performing production reporting or daily aggregations.

+### 10. Is there evidence of soft deletes?

+**Answer:**

+No dedicated soft-delete flag (such as is_deleted or deleted_at) was identified in the core SaaS tables reviewed during schema reconnaissance.
+Historical lifecycle changes are represented through status values and event history rather than soft-delete columns.

 ---

 ## G. Sample Queries